QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 to reach 25%, 50%, and 75% respectively.
 This is a significantly longer time step compared to the results of the traditional Bass model (25%: 7.83, 50%:
 11.18, 75%: 14.66).
-This research finding is consistent with some other results on the comparison of ABM between fully connected networks and Moore networks.
+This research finding is consistent with some other results on the comparison of ABM between fully connected networks and Moore networks
+@holanda_modelling_nodate.

 This difference mainly stems from the differences in the inter-individual connection assumptions between the two models.
 The traditional Bass model adopts